Apply for the ICTD’s new ‘Research on Tax and Development’ course

 Photo: Participants and facilitators of the 2019-2020 course in Abuja, Nigeria.

-As part of the ICTD’s commitment to build research and analysis capacity on tax and development, applications are now being accepted for the 2021 ‘Research on Tax and Development’ course.
+As part of the ICTD’s commitment to build research and analysis capacity on tax and development, we are accepting applications for the 2021 ‘Research on Tax and Development’ course until July 31st.

 The new course includes diverse methodological training, new material on tax and development issues, and individual mentorship for all participants.
 It is designed for researchers, revenue administration employees, civil society activists, journalists, academics, and anyone interested in learning more about tax and development and how to conduct research on these issues.